davidmreed/amaxa/README.md

  - Error recovery and pause/continue workflows.
  - Support for importing data that does not have a Salesforce Id
  - Recursive logic on extraction to handle outside references.

+## What Does Amaxa Mean?

+[ἄμαξα](http://www.perseus.tufts.edu/hopper/text?doc=Perseus%3Atext%3A1999.04.0058%3Aentry%3Da)%2Fmaca) is the Ancient Greek word for a wagon.